1. Introduction

 Figure 1c).
 Accordingly, the MoS

-2 grains have a layered structure and contains little amount of phosphorus as an impurity.
+2 grains have a layered structure and contains little amount of copper and iron as impurities.

-In the preparation of colloidal suspension, the as-received MoS
+In the preparation of colloidal suspensions, the as-received MoS

 2 powder underwent a preventive mechanical treatment.
 This mechanical treatment was based on the application of shear stress to the basal planes of the micrometric lamellar crystals to convert them to small platelets.
 Internal coherency in these small crystalline platelets results much lower than in the starting micrometric lamellas, thus allowing their easy sonoacoustic exfoliation.
 In particular, the as-received powder was slightly pressed between two circularly moving surfaces of polytetrafluoroethylene (PTFE).
 While sandpaper has been previously reported for a similar purpose [